makrai/notes/virtanen1912-finnish-bert.md

     * subject number (SubjNum) task the number of the subject, i.e. singular or
     * Object number (ObjNum) is similar to the previous task but for objects of
     * Coordination inversion (CoordInv) has the order of two clauses joined by a coordinating conjunction reversed in half the examples.
-The
       * model then has to predict whether or not a given example was inverted
     * Tense task -- whether a main verb of a sentence is in the present or past

 ### Results

-* best performance is achieved by ... language-specific model for all tasks except TreeDepth, where M-BERT reaches the highest performance
+* best performance is achieved by language-specific model for all tasks except TreeDepth, where M-BERT reaches the highest performance
 * differences between the results for the language-specific and multilingual
   * modest for most tasks